If you have type 4 hair and wish for amazing and naturally looking crochet hair, then get ready to get all the tea on the types of crochet hair.

-6. You should have a loop on one side of the cornrow
+- You should have a loop on one side of the cornrow.

-9. By no your first crochet ‘stitch’ should be placed.
+- By no, your first crochet ‘stitch’ should be placed.
 Repeat until you’ve covered your whole head.

 Can I get Crochet Hair Wet?

-Absolutely, in fact, you should wash your crochet braids and scalp as part of your upkeep.
+It would help if you washed your crochet braids and scalp as part of your upkeep.

-Washing crochet braids can be scary since there is a chance that you’ll loosen the knots if you use the normal shampooing method.
-Because of this, many people prefer not to washing their hair while wearing crochet hairstyles.
+Washing crochet braids can be scary since there is a chance that you’ll loosen the knots if you use the standard shampooing method.
+Because of this, many people prefer not to wash their hair while wearing crochet hairstyles.

 The pros advise using a gentle co-wash, hydrating your hair with a deep conditioner, and using a scalp tonic.